History of Belize (1506–1862): Slavery in the settlement, 1724–1825

 The colonial masters used domestic slaves, mostly women and children, to clean their houses, sew, wash and iron their clothes, prepare and serve their food, and raise their children.
 Some slaves cultivated provisions that would either be sold or used to save their owners some of the cost of importing food.
 Other slaves worked as sailors, blacksmiths, nurses, and bakers.
-Few slaves, however, held jobs requiring a high level of skill.
 Young people started work by waiting on their masters' tables, where they were taught to obey, then most of the young women continued in domestic work while the young men became woodcutters.
 This rigid division of labor and the narrow range of work experience of most slaves limited their opportunities after legal emancipation in 1838.

 The slaves' experience, though different from that on plantations in other colonies in the region, was nevertheless oppressive.
 They were frequently the objects of "extreme inhumanity", as a report published in 1820 stated.
 The settlement's chaplain reported "instances, many instances, of horrible barbarity" against the slaves.
 The slaves' own actions, including suicide, abortion, murder, escape, and revolt, suggest how they viewed their situation.
 Slaves who lived in small, scattered, and remote groups could escape with relative ease if they were willing to leave their families.
 In the 18th century, many escaped to Yucatán, and in the early 19th century a steady flow of runaways went to Guatemala and down the coast to Honduras.
 Some runaways established communities, such as one near Sibun River, that offered refuge to others.
 When freedom could be attained by slipping into the bush, revolt was not such a pressing option.
 Nevertheless, numerous slave revolts took place.
 The last revolt in 1820, led by two black slaves, Will and Sharper, involved a considerable number of well-armed individuals who "had been treated with very unnecessary harshness by their Owner, and had certainly good grounds for complaint."